 Since 2001 I have assisted businesses, hospitals, nonprofits, universities, attorneys, and Ph.D. students with quantitative

-research, program evaluations, and other statistical work.
+research and program evaluations.
 In Boston and eastern Massachusetts I meet with clients face-to-face, and I also provide services at a distance.
 One of my specialties is survey research -- creatively and resourcefully

 finding ways to minimize bias, enhance validity, and shed light on